run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 ![mceclip11.png](img/mceclip11.png)

-The Run:AI scheduler ensures that all processes can run together.
+The Run:ai scheduler ensures that all processes can run together.
 You can see the list of workers as well as the main "launcher" process by running:

         runai describe job dist